 While there has been a lot of debate about how early is too early to be giving kids debit cards, after doing Financial Peace Junior with our kids and teaching them the Give, Save, Spend method, updating to the Greenlight Debit Card seemed like the most natural next step.
 Use my link to get $30 when you sign up for Greenlight.

 How Greenlight works

 Greenlight is a debit card that works through an easy-to-download app on your phone.
 You can set up different profiles for each child and set designated chores as well as payment.

 As the parent, you get to choose how much they earn, what day payday is and you can review their chores before they get paid for them.

 The app, of course, works best if the kids have access to the Greenlight app on their phone or tablet so that they can review their chores and check them off throughout the day.

 Just like the Financial Peace Junior system, Greenlight also has a Give, Save, Spend system as well as an investment option!
-Click here to sign up for Greenlight
+Click here and get $30 free when you sign up for Greenlight

 As difficult as it was at times, we allowed our kids to impulse buy whatever they wanted.
 There were a few times when we would get ready to say, “Are you sure you want to get that?!”
 “When are you ever going to use that?’

 Instead, we did a lot of biting our tongue and allowing our kids to buy whatever called out to them.

 Because we did this, what would often happen was a few days later they would see a really cool item that they wanted to buy but would have required them to save up.
 When the realized they didn’t have enough money to purchase the thing they really wanted, that was when we took the opportunity to talk them through how we can slow down our spending and be more intentional about with what we purchase.